Funeral Directors Category: East of England

 Preparation of the people in their care is of paramount importance to both Liam and Matt, and they treat each person with reverence and respect.
 Matt is particularly skilled in restoring appearance with make up, and, alongside Julie Smith, the award winning embalmer employed by Southgate & Roberts, he works to ensure that everybody looked after by the company looks peaceful and completely recognisable for their families.

 Exceptional quality of service at very good value.
 The years of experience that both Liam and Matt have brought to their business have been distilled into creating the ideal funeral director service.
 Everything has been thought of, down to the smallest detail, and their personal attentive approach enables clients to take creative control of their funerals with the complete support of a highly professional team.
-They are absolute in their conviction that they provide the very best service possible in car, professionalism and value for money.
+They are absolute in their conviction that they provide the very best service possible in care, professionalism and value for money.

 Caring and understanding what matters to each person is part of the essence of this business.
 Matt and Liam are passionate about helping you get what you want and need from a funeral, and will ensure that the experience you have is the best it can possibly be.
 They both love the freedom they have to be completely responsive to each family’s requirements, and are wholly dedicated to doing their absolute utmost to serve the people who choose them to care for a loved one.

 The little touches.
 For every funeral there is something special and personal that reflects the person who has died.
-On the day we visited, a funeral was taking place for a lady who loved yellow roses, they had been part of her wedding bouquet, and she was known for her love of them.
+When we first visited, a funeral was taking place for a lady who loved yellow roses, they had been part of her wedding bouquet, and she was known for her love of them.
 Her coffin was decorated with a beautiful display of yellow roses created by Sheila Nunn, the Southgate & Roberts florist, and all the bearers were wearing a yellow rose as a buttonhole, although Matt returned without his – he had given his one to a young family member who had admired it.
-Additional thoughtful touches enhance each family’s experience.
+Additional thoughtful touches that enhance each family’s experience.

 - Family participation – yes absolutely.
 The preparation area has been designed for this very purpose.

-- Embalming With Julie’s expertise Liam and Matt believe that embalming will always improve the appearance of deceased people, but they don’t believe it is always necessary and will let clients make an informed no pressure choice.
+- Embalming With Julie’s expertise Liam and Matt believe that embalming will always improve the appearance of deceased people, but they don’t believe it is always necessary and will let clients make an informed, no pressure choice.

 - Home arranged funerals – 100% supportive, and have helped families care for their dead themselves on many occasions.
 ‘Advice is free!’